 Dr. Dawn Kernagis is a Research Scientist in the area of human performance optimization and risk mitigation for operators in extreme environments, such as those working undersea, at altitude, and in space.
 Her team’s current research efforts are funded through several DoD agencies and the NASA Translational Institute for Space Health.

 Dawn came to IHMC from Duke University Medical Center, where she was an American Heart Association Postdoctoral Fellow and funded by the Office of Naval Research (ONR) to identify mechanisms and potential therapeutic targets for acute brain injury.
-She completed her PhD at Duke University as ONR Undersea Medicine’s first Predoctoral Award recipient; her thesis research focused on gene array-based diagnostic development in the settings of undersea medicine and cancer.
+She completed her PhD at Duke University as ONR Undersea Medicine’s first Predoctoral Award recipient.
 As a graduate student, Dawn also assisted with numerous DoD and NASA-funded projects focused on extreme environmental physiology.
 Dawn obtained her undergraduate degree in Biochemistry at North Carolina State University, where she was a recipient of the Sigma Xi Undergraduate Research Award.

 In addition to her research, Dawn is co-host of IHMC’s podcast, STEM-Talk.
-She is a member of the DoD Biotechnologies for Human Performance Council; a member of Leadership Florida’s Class XXXV; a grant writer for Guardian Group; and a Board of Directors member for NWF Marine EDGE.
+She is a member of the DoD Biotechnologies for Human Performance Council, a member of Leadership Florida’s Class XXXV, a Guardian Group Ambassador, and an advisor to NWF Marine EDGE.
 She loves traveling, playing piano, and spending as much time outdoors and on the water as possible.